zozzlethena/docs/pages/launch.md

 ### Initial Distribution

-Velocimeter will launch with initial distribution of 400M VELO airdropped to DeFi community members, protocols, and DAOs likeliest to play an active role in the Optimism ecosystem.
+Velocimeter will launch with initial distribution of 400M VELO airdropped to DeFi community members, protocols, and DAOs likeliest to play an active role in the Arbitrum ecosystem.

 Details of the initial distribution and token emissinos are available in the